sktime/skpro/docs/index.rst

 skpro
 =====

-This is the documentation of **skpro** -- a domain-agnostic framework that allows for probabilistic modelling, namely the prediction of probability distributions, in supervised contexts.
+Welcome to the documentation of **skpro** -- a domain-agnostic framework that allows for probabilistic modelling, namely the prediction of probability distributions, in supervised contexts.

 Contents